 Consequently, Google intervened with serious penalties as a result.
-If your site gets linked to from websites with a questionable reputation, it can completely disappear from the search results.
-So you better refrain from any of these risky link building tricks.
+If a page gets lots of backlinks from websites with a questionable reputation, it can completely disappear from the search results.
+So you’re better off avoiding these risky link building tricks.
 If you play it fair and smart though, you can gain a lot from link building.

 What should you do to get links?

 First and foremost, find out who your audience is.
 Who are you trying to reach with your content?
-What kind of content do they need?
+Then, think about what kind of content they need.
 What information are they looking for and what kind of questions do they ask?
 Which words do they use?
 And, what kind of websites do they visit?

-Have your bases covered and want to take it a step further?
+Have you got the basics about link building and want to take it a step further?
 Then we’d advise you to read this article with advanced link building tips by Kris Jones.
 You’ll learn which tools you can use to find out which sites already link to you and what you can do to get more of those.
-Find out everything about broken link building, reclamation link building, the so-called skyscraper technique and more.
+Find out everything about broken link building, reclamation link building, the so-called skyscraper technique, and more.

 Pssst… if reaching out really isn’t your thing, you can always start with some “internal link building”: fix your internal linking structure!
 But ideally, you should work on both internal linking and link building to improve your site’s SEO.

 - Event December 09, 2023 Team Yoast is at Attending, Organizing, Sponsoring WordCamp Ahmedabad 2023!
 Click through to see who will be there, what we will do, and more!
 See where you can find us next »